TechGrounds-Cloud8/cloud8-benbui797/05_Cloud_1/AWS-05_S3.md

 You don’t pay for:
 - Transfer IN to Amazon S3
 - Transfer OUT from S3 to CloudFront or EC2 in the same region

-Besides storing data for all kinds of purposes (big data, storing videos, archiving, etc.), S3 has another use case: hosting static websites.

-S3 use cases:
-- Data Lake ()

 ## Key terminology
 - **Object-Level Storage**: Object-Level Storage contains objects.
 - **Objects**: Objects are made of: Data (any file type), Metadata (information about data) and a Key (unique identifier).
 They can be 5TB in size.